kda2495/IPA_Downloader/README_EN.md

 ## Script Commands Overview:
 #### 1. Search for an app and download the latest version
-• Enter the name of the application you want to find.
+• Enter the name of the application you want to find
-• The script will display the search results.
+• The script will display the search results
 • To download, enter the App ID when prompted: `Enter the App ID to download`

 #### 2. Enter App ID and download the latest version